Internal Deadline

 Eligibility Requirements

-• Undergraduate student: chemistry, biochemistry, the biological and medical sciences, or some interdisciplinary combination of these subjects.
+• Undergraduate students must be pursuing a degree in chemistry, biochemistry, the biological and medical sciences, or some interdisciplinary combination of these subjects.

 • Must be a U.S. Citizen, Permanent Resident of the United States or its possessions, or hold DACA recipient status.